Cryszzz/CIS-5650-WebGPU-SNOW/README.md

 ![Terrain Mesh](img/terrain.png)

-### Distanced Fog
-We added distanced fog in our fragment shader to make it more realistic.
-We added gui parameters for our viewers to change fog distance thereby enhancing interactivity and user engagement.

-### Skybox
-We created a separate rendering pipeline for cube maps based skybox, and integrated it into our main.ts.

 ### Compute Shader: Snow Accumulation
 Using physically-based variables such as inclination, aspect, temperature, and precipitation data, our compute pipeline runs the three stages of snow accumulation described above: snow fall, snow melt, and snow redistribution.